Home / Career Guides / Art Director

 How much do art directors make?

-The salary of an art director can vary significantly based on several factors, including geographic location, years of experience, level of education, and the industry.
+The salary of an art director can vary significantly based on their location, years of experience, level of education, and the industry.
 The size and budget of projects they oversee and the size of the team they manage can also impact compensation.
 Sometimes, these directors may receive additional income from freelance work or bonuses.

 Highest paying industries